Basic poker strategy

 Some beginner players base the size of their bets after the strength of their hand.
 This is a very primitive way of playing, instead, you should base the bet size according to the pot size.
 The size of your bet should not match the strength of your hand - this gives away information and therefore this type of play can be exploited.

 After a player have made a bet, you have the opportunity to raise.
 This is the most aggressive step in poker, and it can definitely be a good choice in some situations.

-The hardest opponents to play against are players that put you to a difficult decision.
+The hardest opponents to play against are those that put you to a difficult decision.
 This is done by a bet or a raise.
-If you bet and a player just call, you actually don’t have a decision to make at all, besides decision it to bet the next betting round (if it is one).
+If you bet and a player just call, you actually don’t have a decision to make at all.

 When you raise pre-flop, camouflage your hand by betting the same regardless of your hand strength.
 You could vary your pre flop razing sizes, but it should in that case be based on your position and, perhaps, your opponents.

 It’s critical that you are able to fold your hand (sometimes even a good one); otherwise you are being a fish feeding the sharks!

 The easiest way to spot a bad player on the table is when someone doesn’t give up hands in time.
 In way of knowing when to fold or play on, you must have an understanding about positive and negative odds.
 The foundation for this is to choose solid starting hands and know how to read the opponents from their actions.